 |Web Page, Digital/Multimedia and Information Resources Design||x|| || |

-The University offers more than 55 undergraduate majors and 25 graduate programs in business, communications, engineering, health sciences, nursing, liberal arts and sciences, education, law and medicine.
+The University offers 60 undergraduate majors and 30 graduate programs in business, communications, engineering, health sciences, nursing, liberal arts and sciences, education, law and medicine.
 Undergraduate programs at Quinnipiac offer a dynamic combination of classroom and hands-on learning through internships or clinical experiences designed to prepare students for career entry or advanced studies.
 (30% of our students remain at Quinnipiac to earn their graduate degrees.)
 Opportunities for student research as well as study abroad experiences further enhance students’ academic and personal growth at Quinnipiac.

-Quinnipiac offers plenty of opportunities to get involved in campus life with more than 120 student clubs and organizations offering something for just about every interest, from academics to politics to community service and spiritual growth.
-Greek life is also available through nine national fraternities and sororities.
+Quinnipiac offers student a range of opportunities to get involved in campus life with more than 140 student clubs and organizations.
+Greek life is also available through nine fraternities and ten sororities.
 There is always something happening on campus including a variety of events hosted by the University, the student programming board and various student clubs and organizations.

-The newly expanded Carl Hansen Student Center is the hub of many student activities on the Mt.
+The Carl Hansen Student Center is the hub of many student activities on the Mt.
 Carmel campus, as is the new Rocky Top Student Center on our nearby York Hill campus.
-Both centers are home to various student clubs as well as student government, social programming boards, and the Office of Campus Life.
+Both centers are home to various student clubs, as well as student government, social programming boards, and the Office of Campus Life.

-95% of freshmen live on campus.
-Housing is guaranteed to all undergraduate full-time students and options include: traditional residence halls with doubles, quads and suites for freshmen housing, and suite-style apartments (some with kitchens) or townhouse-style housing, apartments, and university owned houses for juniors and seniors.
+Ninety-five percent of freshmen live on campus.
+Housing options include: traditional residence halls with doubles, quads and suites for freshmen housing, and suite-style apartments (some with kitchens) or townhouse-style housing, apartments, and university owned houses for juniors and seniors.

 Facilities and Resources

 Quinnipiac’s leading edge facilities enhance and enrich students’ learning.
-Examples include a financial technology center and simulated trading floor, a fully-digital high-definition television broadcast and production studio, and professional-grade health science facilities including a radiography suite, high-tech simulated patient care labs, and a biomechanics lab, to name a few.
+Examples include a financial technology center and simulated trading floor, a fully-digital high-definition television broadcast and production studio, a variety of cutting-edge engineering labs, and the state-of-the-art Center for Medicine, Nursing and Health Sciences which includes 325,000 square feet of professional grade facilities designed for collaborative learning for students pursuing degrees in medicine, nursing and the health professions.
 The university’s academic buildings have won several awards for design; they offer students ample space for discussion, hands-on learning, teamwork, and access to the latest technology.
-All campus buildings and residence halls are supported by a wireless computer network.

 Athletics / Sports

-Quinnipiac University offers 21 NCAA varsity sports, most in Division I, and is a member of the Metro Atlantic Athletic Conference (MAAC), except men's and women's ice hockey, which belong to the ECAC league.
+Quinnipiac University offers 21 NCAA varsity sports, most in Division I, and is a member of the Metro Atlantic Athletic Conference (MAAC), except women’s field hockey (Big East) and men's and women's ice hockey, and tumbling & acrobatics (ECAC).

 Men’s teams: baseball, basketball, cross-country, ice hockey, lacrosse, soccer and tennis